On The Vine: Take care and enjoy some news, culture from around the block and beyond

 Bruins will retire No. 22 jersey of Willie O’Ree, first Black player in NHL

-Fun fact, I played hockey for years growing up, so I’ve heard it all: black people don’t play hockey, can’t skate, don’t like the cold, etc. Well Kenan Thompson did in the mid-90s classic “D2: The Mighty Ducks” — the inspiration for me to lace up the skates — and decades before that so too did Willie O’Ree.
+I played hockey for years growing up, so I’ve heard it all: Black people don’t play hockey, can’t skate, don’t like the cold, etc. Well Kenan Thompson did in the mid-90s classic “D2: The Mighty Ducks” — the inspiration for me to lace up the skates — and decades before that so too did Willie O’Ree.

 For the culture